guillermooo/sublime-undocs/source/customization/menus.rst

 with the caption ``-``
 and no submenu.
 They are commonly used
-to group menu items with similar purposes or that are otherwise related.
+to group menu items with a similar purpose or that are otherwise related.
 Separators cannot invoke commands.
 The presence of a submenu
-causes the menu item
+causes the menu separator
 to be rendered as a regular item with a single hyphen as its caption.

-Multiple consecutive separators are reduced to one and separators at the beginning or the end of a menu are not displayed.
+Multiple consecutive separators are reduced to one, and separators at the beginning or the end of a menu are not displayed.